mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 Stream based forwarding provides in-order and reliable delivery but may introduce Head of Line (HoL) Blocking if independent messages are send over the same CONNECT-IP association.
-On streams payload data is encapsulated in the CAPSULATE Frame using the DATAGRAM capsule (type=0x02) {{!I-D.ietf-masque-h3-datagram}}.
+On streams payload data is encapsulated in the CAPSULE Frame using the DATAGRAM capsule (type=0x02) {{!I-D.ietf-masque-h3-datagram}}.

 The client can, in addition to stream-based forwarding, request